 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

-Another key perk of working in HVAC is almost zero student debt.
+Another key perk of working in HVAC is next to no student debt.

-Your Day-to-Day Schedule as an HVAC Technician
+A Daily Schedule as an HVAC Technician

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls you can go on may vary.
+Certain jobs might take longer than others, so the number of calls you can go on may vary.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are several other ways to advance your career.
+Aside from launching your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary